-Comfort Keepers is all about elevating the human spirit.
+Comfort Keepers is all about elevating the spirits of seniors and their families!
 What better time to do this than during our wonderful Minnesota summertime and the 4th of July!

 Often, major holidays are the hallmark of some of our best family traditions.
-Getting together for a big picnic, parade or fireworks are often on the docket every year for the Fourth of July festivities.
-Here’s some ideas on how we can continue to share these great moments in life with our Senior Loved Ones!
+Getting together for a big picnic, parade or fireworks is often on the docket every year for the Fourth of July festivities.
+Here are some ideas on how we can continue to share these great moments in life with your Senior Loved Ones!

 When Seniors are still active enough to go out into the community you should take these important steps to keep the day fun:

-- Limit direct sun exposure by choosing seating in a cool and shady spot.
+- Limit direct sun exposure by choosing to sit in a cool and shady spot.

 - Bring a light jacket or blanket to keep warm at night.